vladajankovic/qa-job-fair/README.md

 Note: Be aware!
 Not all bugs can be detected with Unit Tests.

 **Pro Tip** : Sometimes original methods and functionalities are too time demanding while testing and searching for bugs.
 So, you can write some fake methods (we call them _test commands_) in order to make your testing go faster!
-If you decide to use them make sure to leave them in code so we can see all the great test commands you came up with (you can find some examples in code) 😀
+If you decide to use them make sure to leave them in code (start the name of that function with prefix _testCommand_) so we can see all the great test commands you came up with 😀

 ## **SETUP**